nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Sorting Contacts : `sort`

-Sorts contacts by number of common modules, with contacts with most common modules at the top.
+Sorts all contacts by number of common modules, with contacts with most common modules at the top.
 Format: `sort`
 Example of usage: `sort`
 Context: